 Ideas to Foster Curiosity in Kids

 We all know that reading can ignite our imaginations, but you might not know about the benefits of sharing family stories.
 You can find ways to bring those stories alive in their minds.
-Teaching kids to be curious can start with old family photos and asking questions around things in the photo.
+Teaching kids to be curious can start with old family photos and asking questions about things in the photo.

 Photos and other old media can help children imagine themselves in a different place or time.
 Plus, the bonus is that the characters aren’t fictional.
 These are real people who played a part in our lives.

 You can come up with craft projects for old photos as well.
-I made copies and allowed my son to make a story board using the photos.
-He incorporated some of the real life stories into a whole new story of his own.
+I made copies and allowed my son to make a storyboard using the photos.
+He incorporated some of the real-life stories into a whole new story of his own.

 Family field trips